 This book list contains affiliate links.

 The Little Engine That Could Saves the Thanksgiving Day Parade by Watty Piper is unremarkable.
 The story is about a school band who has a flat tire and hitches a ride on the train to get to the Thanksgiving Day parade on time.
-My son liked the instruments and the train but the story was pretty boring, and it was obvious to me why this was one of the only Thanksgiving books left at my local library.
+My son liked the instruments and the train but the story was pretty boring.
+It was obvious to me why this was one of the only Thanksgiving books left at my local library.
 If you have a child who is wild about trains, I would maybe check it out of the library, but it’s not worth purchasing in my opinion.

 Patty’s Pumpkin Patch by Teri Sloat is a great alphabet book and story in one.
 Readers follow a pumpkin patch from planting the seeds until after Halloween when they gather the seeds for the next planting.
 I really like how this book combines an alphabet book with both upper and lowercase letters corresponding to some animal or insect in the story.
 I also like the easy rhythm of the rhyming text and the engaging and detailed illustrations.
 All in all, I think this is a great fall book!